johndoe31415/pdfminify/README.md

 TPG, which has its own license).
 Later versions of the GPL are explicitly excluded.

+# PDF reading/writing
+pdfminify uses its own PDF parser because for this particular purpose, neither PyPDF2 nor pdfrw (which I both tried to use) seem suitable.
+This PDF reader/writer is therefore is implemented in its own (included) library in the "llpdf" subdirectory.
+It's the "low-level PDF" library because in contrast to other PDF libraries, it has very little abstraction of the PDF file itself (and exposes all the ugly PDF internals to the poor user).
+Feel free to play around with it as you like!

 # Bugs
 PDF is an inherently messy format and parsing it really isn't pretty.
 I've implemented only what I needed to implement in order to get my job done.
 I'm